-This course will cover surveying fundamental skills which includes; use and proper care of surveying instruments, horizontal, vertical and angular measurements, layout and traverse procedures, computation, analysis, and adjustments of the traverse.
+LEC 48-54/LAB 48-54 This course will cover surveying fundamental skills which includes; use and proper care of surveying instruments, horizontal, vertical and angular measurements, layout and traverse procedures, computation, analysis, and adjustments of the traverse.
 Students will also get an introduction to the Public Land Survey System, State Plane Coordinates, Global Positioning System, and state/local laws.
-Prerequisite: MATH-051 (with a grade of C or better) or appropriate assessment score.
+Prerequisite: MATH-055 (with a grade of C or better).